SCToolsfactory/SCJMapper-V2/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.50 - BETA Build 85
+- updated for the new Mapping path in USER\Client\0 (falls back to currrent if not found)
+- updated actionmap groups for layout as of PTU 3.13
+V 2.49 - BETA Build 84
+- updated log4net 2.0.12, zStdLib 1.4.5 (security updates)
+- update to .Net 4.7.2
+- fix - Options not properly handled
+- fix - Joystick Z axis not properly handled
+- fix - some device layouts
 V 2.48 - BETA Build 83
 - updated Actionmap Groups for Layout Dialog taken from LayoutGroups.json from <User>Documents\SCJMapper\[PTU] folder V 2.47 - BETA Build 82